 Only meter numbers, energy usage readings and diagnostic information are transmitted.
-Personal data is not transmitted so customer information will remain private and secure.
+Personal data is not collected.

 How secure is the information being sent from the customer’s meter to Alliant Energy?

-Yes.
-All of our AMI meters are tested for accuracy at the factory, using calibrated reference standards that provide reproducible and verifiable results.
+All of our smart meters are tested for accuracy at the factory, using calibrated reference standards that provide reproducible and verifiable results.
 While it’s not required, we also sample test shipments of meters received as a secondary check prior to approving meters for installation.
-We have had very few complaints regarding meter accuracy since we started our AMI deployment, and all have resulted in finding explanations that were unrelated to meter accuracy.